Teen Dating Violence Awareness Month at NYSCADV

 "Know Your Worth" Art Contest

 This February, we invite you to join the New York State Coalition Against Domestic Violence (NYSCADV) to raise awareness.
-Teens and young people across New York are invited to participate in NYSCADV’s Know Your Worth Art Contest!
+Teens and young people across New York are invited to participate in NYSCADV’s What is Love?
+Contest!

 Additional TDVAM Resources